 – If they have their own Olympic team (there’s 205 National Olympic Committees).
 It sounds ridiculous to use this as my official list, but this shows that the international community recognizes them as a distinct country so it’s worth considering.

-– If they’re recognized on the list of countries by the United Nations – there’s 193 of them.
+– If they’re recognized on the list of United Nations member states – there’s 193 of them.
 This seems like a fairly official list, but again, like the US State department list, politics often play a role.
-Either way, the US State department’s list of A-Z countries and regions is a great resource.

 Two key factors make me want to include a destination as a country for my visit 50 travel goal:

-– If they’ve declared independence and are often regarded as having control over a permanently populated territory
+– They’ve declared independence and are often regarded as having control over a permanently populated territory.

 Do you have a suggestion on the best list to determine which countries count?
 I’m open to feedback here.